 Backpacking in India – Here’s what you need to know!

-India is a dream destination for backpackers!
-You can easily travel on a low budget and experience a distinctive culture unlike any other.
-From staying with friendly families in homestays or other backpackers in dorms of hostels to travelling like a local on inexpensive train journeys, Backpacking in India will offer you an adventure of a lifetime.
+India is undoubtedly a dream destination for backpackers!
+You can easily travel on a low budget and experience a culture unlike any other.
+From staying with friendly families in homestays or other backpackers in hostel dorms to travelling like a local on inexpensive train journeys, backpacking in India will offer you an unforgettable adventure.
 So get ready for the best backpacking trips in India!

 Why is India so inexpensive?

 There are multiple reasons as to why traveling in India is so inexpensive.
-A not so strong currency, a great network of public transport and cheap food options make India such a low budget travel destination.
+With a weaker currency, a great network of public transport and cheap food options, India is such a low budget travel destination.

-Hostel stay in India should not cost more than 6 – 8 Dollars a night.
-Even transport on A/C trains and buses will not set you back by more than 15-20 dollars a journey.
+Hostel stay in India should not cost more than 6 to 8 USD a night.
+Even transport on A/C trains and buses will not set you back by more than 15 to 20 USD per journey.

-India is a food haven for vegetarian and has a few interesting options for meat eaters too.
-The meal costs in India are ridiculously low and a budget of USD 15 should be enough for all meals.
+India is a food haven for vegetarians and has a few interesting options for carnivores too.
+The costs of meals in India are ridiculously low and a budget of 15 USD should be enough for all meals.
 For more infos on costs of travelling in India here.

 How Tough is Backpacking in India?